joejknowles/battleships_3/README.md

 I would like to know when I have won or lost<br>

 #Non-MVP

 As a player<br>
+So that I can win the game<br>
+I would like to be able to fire at my opponents board<br>

+As a player<br>
 So that I can consider my next shot<br>